csteach441/csteach441.github.io/weekly_assignment.md

 This Trello organisation is private, and only visible to those enrolled in this course.

 We will discuss these products during next week's class.
--->

 #### Week 2 - 28th January 2016
 * Review this week's [notes and material](/notes), which includes the class notes
-* Please start to add group details to the course's Trello group
-  * add group members, name etc to the [Week 1 board](https://trello.com/b/xFQB0sss/week-1)
-  * further instructions are available in the 'Project Teams' list on the [Week 1 board](https://trello.com/b/xFQB0sss/week-1)
 * Please select one digital product that you like, and one that you dislike.
   * consider their user interfaces and general design
     * why do you like or dislike these products?